 The Code recommends that the Chairman of the Board is a Non-Executive member of the Board and the Board must comprise a majority of independent directors where the Chairman of the Board is not an independent director.
 Though the Company deviates from the recommendation of the Code, the Board believes that the interests of shareholders are best served by the Executive Chairman who is sanctioned by the shareholders and, who will act and safeguard the interests of shareholders as a whole.
 As the Executive Chairman is the major shareholder of the Company, he is well placed to act on behalf of the shareholders and in their best interests.
 The Board is of the view that the independent directors are able to exercise strong independent judgement and provide independent views and advice in all Board deliberations.
-The Board believes that the Executive Chairman is competent to act on behalf of the shareholders in their best interests and does not recommend the necessity of nominating an Independent directors but the process will be executed with due care and careful assessment to ensure that the suitable candidates are able to provide meaningful contribution to the effectiveness of the Board as a whole.
+The Board believes that the necessity of nominating an Independent Non-Executive Chairman at this juncture.
+The Board will look into identifying suitable candidates as independent directors but the process will be executed with due care and careful assessment to ensure that the suitable candidates are able to provide meaningful contribution to the effectiveness of the Board as a whole.